Skip to footer content

 End Sub

 This program will load the image first.
 The ReadAllBytes function converts the image into bytes format in the above code.
-After that, we set the base URI of the image.
-We make an HTML string where we store the binary data of our image.
-After that, we will render that HTML string to PDF by using the RenderHtmlAsPdf function.
-It will create a PDF page in the Adobe PDF document.
+After that, the image data will be encoded into base64 and placed into an HTML <img> tag as a string.
+After that, the HTML string will be rendered to a PDF by using the RenderHtmlAsPdf method function.
+It will create a PDF page in the PDF document.

-We will look at how we can use the Bitmap image in the PDF document in the following code.
-IronPDF has a beneficial method to embed a System.Drawing.Image to an HTML document which may then be rendered as a PDF.
-Visit the following link to understand more about it.
-The following code will show how we can use it in our code:
+The next example will show how to use a Bitmap image in the PDF document.
+IronPDF has a useful method to embed a System.Drawing.Image in an HTML document, which may then be rendered as a PDF.
+Visit the following ImageUtilities API to understand more about it.
+The following code will show how it works:

 string DataURI = IronPdf.Util.ImageToDataUri(MyImage);